 - Community services

 By providing up to 50 per cent in federal funding for projects, the Infrastructure Stimulus Fund was able to leverage funding from other partners.
 These included provinces, territories, municipalities and not-for-profit organizations, resulting in a greater boost for the Canadian economy.

 To help provide sufficient time for some projects to be completed, the Government of Canada extended the deadline for completion of Infrastructure Stimulus Fund projects by one full construction season, to October 31, 2011.
 (2009-2010 to 2011-2012)

 Municipal Rural Infrastructure Fund

 The Municipal Rural Infrastructure Fund provided approximately $1.2 billion in funding for smaller-scale municipal infrastructure projects such as water and wastewater treatment, and cultural and recreation projects, mainly for smaller and First Nations communities.
-Each province, territory and First Nations community received a base allocation of $15 million to address pressing public infrastructure needs, with the remaining funds allocated on a per capita basis.
+Each province and territory received a base allocation of $15 million to address pressing public infrastructure needs, with the remaining funds allocated on a per capita basis.

 Under the 2010 Strategic Review process, $23 million in unallocated funds from the Municipal Rural Infrastructure Fund is being removed from departmental reference levels and made available for other Government of Canada priorities.
 No projects have been cancelled or otherwise affected as a result of this reallocation.
 (2004-2005 to 2013-2014)